olamothe/demo-next-js-headless/README.md

 }
 ```

-We first verify that we are client side, and not server side, and that the window object exsits.
+We first verify that we are client side, and not server side, and that the window object exist.

 After this, we only want to sync parameters when we are on the search page.
 Obviously, if the initial synchronization was needed on more than one page, then the logic could be adapted.